A PIONEERING AND INNOVATIVE EDITION

 3) Social change and the role of NGO Platforms.
 NGO Platforms have the potential to play a critical role in bringing about social change.
 For that, it is crucial that they are always questioning themselves on “what is the social change we are aiming to bring?”.
 Other key issues are the organization legitimacy and base of members, its strategic relations with policymakers and other institutional leaders, the need to establish their space (invited space or invented space), the management of the diversity within its membership and the focus on providing networking space meaningful enough to keeping the social change agenda alive.

 4) Leadership required to support the real work of NGO Platforms.
 Leadership of an NGO Platform is complex and requires a complete analysis to create direction, alignment and commitment.
 Leadership can be viewed as a function or position, but it must promote collaboration, mutual learning and shared roles.
 CSO platforms need to take into consideration the leadership dimension when aiming for social change.

 In conclusion, the Leadership Development Program has created an opportunity where CSO leaders discussed in detail the current and future leadership dynamics within the sector.
 As Nomvula from CDRA stated, “Leadership is about the ability to connect with your power”.

-If you would like more information on how to apply for the second cycle starting in January 2018, please feel free to write to ldp [a] ifp-fip.org .
+If you would like more information on how to apply for the second cycle starting in January 2018, please feel free to write to firstname.lastname@example.org.
 Please note only individuals working with a Forus member (as staff or part of the decision-making bodies) are eligible.

 More info on Forus Leadership Program :